-As a result of COVID-19, business continuity responses have been successfully implemented and the majority of service level agreements have been maintained.
-The Bank has not experienced any major impacts to the supply chain from our third-party service providers due to COVID-19.
+Business continuity responses continues to be successfully implemented and the majority of service level agreements have been maintained.
+The Bank has not experienced again this year any major impacts to the supply chain from our third-party service providers due to COVID-19.
 The risk of damage or theft to our physical assets or criminal injury to our employees remains unchanged and no significant incidents have impacted our buildings or staff.